Corona Virus Notice

 - Via the BWBF’s Sonata and Bumblebee devices

-We release our weekly online editions on Tuesday mornings.
+We release our weekly online editions at noon on Saturdays.

 We are very concerned that many of our listeners presently rely upon the USB service, so if you know anyone who usually listens to us via USB please advise them that they can still access our material by these other methods.
 Thank you.